 *History topics currently covered:

-- The Ancient Egyptians, the Bronze Age and the Ancient Greeks.
+- Ancient Egypt, the Stone Age to the Iron Age and the Ancient Greeks.
 (Year 3)

-- The Stuarts, the Victorians and the Aztecs.
+- The Stuarts, the Victorians and the Tudors.
 (Year 5)

 - Please note that there are other topics which include elements of historical study, please see the relevant curriculum maps for further details.